Content Siloing for E-commerce: Product + Content Integration Strategy

 Where: Introduction and conclusion sections

-Purpose: Guide to related content
+Purpose: Guide readers to related content, build topical depth

 4. Cross-Promotional Links (Cross-Sell)